-Economically, higher returns in low income areas may imply that owner-occupancy in these areas is a potent way to build wealth and segmented markets may also explain the high rent-to-price ratios in low-income neighborhoods.
-Secondly, if the high cost of borrowing for certain households suppresses prices for the types of houses that these households live in, this could lower the incentive for developers to develop these houses.
+Our results have many potentially important economic and econometric implications.
+Higher returns in low income areas may imply that owner-occupancy in these areas is a potent way to build wealth and segmented markets may also explain the high rent-to-price ratios in low-income neighborhoods.
+Also, if the high cost of borrowing for certain households suppresses prices for the types of houses that these households live in, this could lower the incentive for developers to develop these houses.
 Finally, if properties in different locations respond differently to changes in the cost and access to credit, then the effects of monetary policy may have important intra-city heterogeneity.
 And the response of house prices to changes in monetary policy may vary within markets as well.

 Econometrically, our results imply that different houses can have different long-run expected returns.
-Time-series studies that follow Campbell-Shiller decompositions (e.g. Campbell et al. (2009) should be wary of estimating models where the return to all housing is restricted in the long-run to be the same.
+Time-series studies that follow Campbell-Shiller decompositions (e.g. Campbell et al. (2009) should be wary of estimating models where the return to all housing is restricted in the long-run to be the identical for all properties.